 Each year, Rainbow Schools take part in Education Week, which celebrates teaching excellence, student achievement, parental involvement and exceptional community support.
 Students participate in a variety of learning activities geared towards an annual theme provided by the Ministry of Education.

-Embrace Diversity: Free to Be Me Conference
+Free to Be Me Conference

 Mock Trial Competition